yourlifeisworthliving/yourlifeisworthliving.github.io/_pages/about.md

 If you have no friend to share your mind, I just want to let you know I'm here.
 ------
 I am here to listen to you.
-Feel free to e-mail at [writetome@yourlifeisworthliving.com](mailto:writetome@yourlifeisworthliving.com).
+Feel free to get in touch at [writetome@yourlifeisworthliving.com](mailto:writetome@yourlifeisworthliving.com).
 I promise to read each and everyone of you.

 I love you.